akangshyya/image-descriptor/README.md

-# Voice Descriptor for VIsually Impaired People
+# Voice Descriptor for Visually Impaired People

 This project contains code and resources for machine learning and object detection tasks, organized into the following main components: